 Tuesday, Oct.
 20, 2020

-As voters prepare to weigh an historic settlement with electricity provider Xcel Energy, work on municipalization has continued in Boulder.
+As voters prepare to weigh an historic settlement with electricity provider Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy, work on municipalization has continued in Boulder.
 Through September 2020, $28.75 million has been spent in the effort (including staff time) according to an information packet shared with city council ahead of Tuesday’s meeting.

 Municipalization won’t be discussed Tuesday; the IP was a regularly scheduled quarterly update.
 It’s been a busy few months for the A utility that would be owned by the city of Boulder.
 Shorthand for municipalization, which is the p...: a finalized settlement agreement, design work neared completion and federal regulators weighed in on Boulder’s attempt to use Xcel’s substations.